A Treatise on Differential Geometry and its role in Relativity Theory: The Accelerated Motion in Special Theory of Relativity

-If we make the transformation of co-ordinates $(t, x)\rightarrow (u, v)$ defined by then the Minkowskian metric can be written as The null co-ordinates $(u, v)$ are termed as null cone co-ordinates and $g^{(n)} _{ab}$ is termed as Minkowskian metric in null cone co-ordinates.
-Note that the scaling of the null co-ordinates as preserve the above Minkowski metric and hence it can be considered as a Lorentz transformation.\\
+The null co-ordinates $(u, v)$ are termed as null cone co-ordinates and $g^{(n)} _{ab}$ is termed as Minkowskian metric in null cone co-ordinates.
+Note that the scaling of the null co-ordinates as preserve the above Minkowski metric and hence it can be considered as a Lorentz transformation.

-Similarly
+Similarly \\